 The Roots of the RWDSU

-For over three quarters of a century, the RWDSU has fought for the rights of working people.
+For 80 years, the RWDSU has fought for the rights of working people.
 The roots of the RWDSU were laid down in the 1930s when a group of local unions including retail clerks and warehouse workers in New York City banded together.
 The RWDSU was chartered by the Congress of Industrial Organizations in 1937.

 The RWDSU Executive Board in 1937.

 In 1954 the existing RWDSU merged with the Playthings, Jewelry and Novelty Workers Union and the Distributing, Processing and Office Workers Union, forming the union as we know it today.
 Over the years a number of other unions have also merged with the RWDSU, including AFL founder Sam Gompers' Cigar Makers in 1974.
 In October, 1993 the RWDSU affiliated with the 1.5 million member United Food and Commercial Workers.

 A Progressive Union